freidamachoi/metabase-bi/docs/metabase/models/COMBINED_INSTALLS_AND_TROUBLE_TICKETS_ENHANCED.md

 - **Account Type values**: Verify the exact values in your data (may be "Residential", "RESIDENTIAL", "Business", "BUSINESS", "Enterprise", "ENTERPRISE", etc.)
 - **Semantic Type**: Set Rate as **Currency** if these are dollar amounts, or **Number** if they're just numeric values
 - **Null handling**: Uses `coalesce()` with a default value of 0 if conditions don't match - this helps identify data quality issues (rows with Rate = 0 indicate unexpected Visit Type/Account Type combinations)
+- **Partner mapping**: The Partner field requires ongoing maintenance as ASSIGNEE values change.
+Regularly review and update the mapping expression to ensure all technicians are properly assigned to partners.